julielinx/julielinx.github.io/_posts/2020-04-21-21_reg_score_theory.md

 ### Mean Absolute Error (MAE)

 This sums the absolute errors of all predictions and divides by the number of observations (or multiplies by the reciprocal of the number of observations).
-Ie, it gets the mean of the absolute errors.
+I.e., it gets the mean of the absolute errors.

 $MAE = \frac{\sum \lvert y_{i} - \hat{y_{i}}\rvert}{n} = \frac{1}{n} \sum \lvert y_{i} - \hat{y_{i}}\rvert$